-Nonkilling political science training will require extraordinary self-knowledge among participants-akin to that expected of psychiatrists and spiritual counselors.
-We need to understand the origins and implications of our own beliefs, attitudes, and emotions toward violence and nonviolence.
-Self-understanding is prerequisite for nonviolent social change.
+Nonkilling political science training will require extraordinary selfknowledge among participants-akin to that expected of psychiatrists and spiritual counselors.
+We need to understand the origins and implications of our own beliefs, attitudes, and emotions toward killing and nonkilling.
+Selfunderstanding is prerequisite for nonkilling social change.
 Training in scientific methods of meditation open to diverse spiritual approaches is appropriate.
 Opportunities for sharing personal and professional growth experiences for mutual benefit and support need to be provided.
 Nonkilling political scientists should seek mutually supportive lifetime advancement, personally and collegially, in expressing profound respect for life, however diverse we may be in other matters.
 These needs do not differ from those of all other members of society.